ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A `multi-env-conditional-endorsement-triple-record` has the following parameters:

-* `conds`: all target environments, along with a specific state, that need to match in order for the endorsement(s) to apply
+* `conds`: all target environments, along with a specific state, that need to match `state-triples` entries in the ACS for the endorsement(s) to apply
-* `actions`: additional Endorsements are added to a current ACS maintained by a Verifier and that matches `conds` is augmented with another set of Endorsements
+* `endorsements`: endorsements that are added to the ACS `state-triples` if all `conds` match.

-All the entries in `cond` MUST match.

 The order in which MEC Endorsement triples are evaluated is important: different sorting may produce different end-results in the computed ACS.